AGRICULTURE

 UNIDROIT WORK AND INSTRUMENTS IN THE AREA OF AGRICULTURE

-UNIDROIT contributes to global efforts to address the objectives of food security.
-Several instruments adopted by UNIDROIT over the last few decades dealing with International Commercial Contracts and trade financing (in particular Leasing and Factoring) are relevant in the areas of agricultural production, trade and investment.
+Several instruments adopted by UNIDROIT over the last few decades dealing with International Commercial Contracts and access to credit (in particular Leasing and Factoring) are relevant in the areas of agricultural production, trade and investment.
 In 2010, acknowledging the importance of this particular sector, the UNIDROIT General Assembly decided to include aspects of the private law of agricultural development in the Work Programme of the Institute.
 Since then, UNIDROIT has developed a line of work specifically devoted to the crucial role private law can play in agricultural development, and it established partnerships with other intergovernmental organisations to leverage synergies and develop joint projects.

-In particular, UNIDROIT has engaged in the preparation of rules to promote an enabling legal environment and best practices in contract farming relationships and in agricultural land investment contracts, and to facilitate the acquisition of high-value equipment for agricultural production.
+In particular, UNIDROIT has engaged in the preparation of legal guides to promote an enabling legal environment and best practices in contract farming relationships and in agricultural land investment contracts, as well as has developed the Mining, Agricultural and Construction MAC Protocol to the Cape Town Convention on International Interests in Mobile Equipment to facilitate the acquisition of high-value agricultural equipment.

-Most recently, UNIDROIT has commenced work to develop legislative guidance on warehouse receipts to facilitate access to finance, especially for smallholders and small and medium-sized enterprises in the agricultural sector.
-In addition, under the 2020-2022 Work Programme, UNIDROIT established a new Working Group for the preparation of a guide on legal structure of agricultural enterprises which aims at addressing the challenges and opportunities of different legal instruments such as contracts, corporations and cooperatives to coordinate the activities of economic actors.
+Most recently, in collaboration with UNCITRAL, UNIDROIT has commenced work to develop a Model Law on Warehouse Receipts to facilitate access to credit, especially for smallholders and small and medium-sized enterprises in the agricultural sector.
+In addition, together with FAO and IFAD, UNIDROIT established a Working Group for the preparation of a new legal guide on Collaborative Legal Structures for Agricultural Enterprises which aims at addressing the challenges and opportunities of different legal forms, such as multiparty contracts, corporations and cooperatives and how they can be used to support the development of sustainable agri-food supply chains.

 LATEST NEWS